 Table Mountain dominates the scene as you touch down in Cape Town, Africa's most inspiring city.
 Nature always provides the backdrop here, with the mountain chain rising a kilometer above the city bowl and the Atlantic Ocean.
 From your hotel suite, there are wonderful views of the city's iconic image, with Table Mountain rising before you and the quaint harbor within walking distance.
 Being located in the V&A Waterfront area is ideal for children as you're situated in a large pedestrianized area that looks over the ocean.
-You'll be greeted at the airport and transferred to the five-star Table Bay Hotel for a leisurely evening in the city.
+You'll be greeted at the airport and transferred to the five-star hotel for a leisurely evening in the city.
 There are dozens of excellent restaurants within walking distance, as well as the sights and charms of the historic Waterfront, like the Two Oceans Aquarium.
-Consider reading some of our travelers' reviews of Africa luxury trips to learn how you can further refine your own African safari itinerary.

 Cape Town's colors can take you in many directions.
 There's the white sand of the beaches at Camps Bay and Clifton, the pastel-toned former slave houses of Bo-Kaap, and the kaleidoscope of hues found in the city's street markets.
 Discover ocean blues and mountain greens when you take the cable car to the summit of Table Mountain.
 Or sample some dark red and bubbly white at one of the city's wine bars.
 Discover hundreds of tropical marine species at the Two Oceans Aquarium, dozens of unusual plants in the Botanical Gardens, and then the shimmering granite of Lion's Head.
 When sunset comes, the sky provides a picture worthy of a postcard, with long strips of yellow and red cascading out from behind Table Mountain.
 A day in Cape Town can take you in many different directions, so today is left free for you to explore as a family.
 A driver will be provided, so you can be transferred to anywhere in the city and comfortably combine a series of attractions.